 Ballet Chelsea proudly presents its premiere performance of the classic ballet, Giselle.
 Under the direction of Artistic Director Wendi DuBois, this two-act, hauntingly romantic ballet will leave you spellbound.

-Ballet Chelsea presents its 19th annual performance of this family favorite, The Nutcracker.
-Join us to kick off the holiday season!
+Ballet Chelsea proudly presents its 19th annual performance of The Nutcracker.
+Join us to kick off your holiday season!

-Add a festive touch to your event by attending our Sugar Plum Tea at 12:30pm, prior to our Sunday matinee performances.
+Add a festive touch to your even by attending our Sugar Plum Tea prior to Sunday's matinee performance.

-Ballet Chelsea proudly presents its 18th annual performance of this family favorite, The Nutcracker.
-Join us to kick off the holiday season on December 5, 2015 at 2 pm and 7 pm, and Sunday, December 6, 2015 at 2 pm
+Ballet Chelsea presents its 18th annual performance of the family favorite, The Nutcracker.
+Join us to kick of your holiday season!

 Multiplicity: April 25, 2015